hci-lab-um/web-ssvep-stimuli-generators/README.md

   manager.stop()
 ```

-Or stop a subset by passing one or more elements as the first argument (CSS manager only):
+Or stop a subset by passing one or more elements as the first argument:

 ``` javascript
   manager.stop(document.getElementById('new_element'))